iwandejong/epi-org/README.md

 2. Run `npm install` to install the dependencies.
 3. Run `npm run dev` to start the development server.

+### Deployment

+The application is deployed on Vercel.
+You can access the live version of the application [here](https://epi-hub.vercel.app/).

 ### Creating an account & logging in

 To use the application, follow these steps: